DUNDAI1998/RflyPanorama/README.md

 This repository provides:

-- A Python script to stitch four fisheye camera images into a seamless panoramic image based on polynomial fisheye distortion modeling and equirectangular projection.
+- Panoramic datasets and fisheye datasets for UAV global localization.
-- Panoramic datasets and fisheye datasets for UAV global localization
+- A Python script to stitch four fisheye camera images into a seamless panoramic image based on polynomial fisheye distortion modeling and equirectangular projection from RflySim.

 The dataset and images are generated from a virtual environment using **RflySim (version 3.07 full edition)**.